Reds vs. Dodgers Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 62 hits with 16 doubles, two triples, eight home runs and 23 walks.
-He has driven in 30 runs with three stolen bases.
+- Spencer Steer has 16 doubles, two triples, eight home runs, 25 walks and 31 RBI (63 total hits).
+He's also swiped three bases.

 Steer Recent Games